AlixFachin/adventofcode2022/README.md

 Today was easier than expected.
 The idea is to extract a substring at various indexes from the string and check if there are any duplicates.
 Luckily Rust knows how to extract a substring pretty easily, and the extracted string is very short (4 and 14 characters), so I could allow to have a "heavy but quick to write" algorithm to detect duplicates.
 (Basically I transform the substring into an array, sort it, and then check if two consecutive characters are equal).
 Looking forward to tomorrow's challenge! 💪

+### Day 7
+Ouch.
+I guess this is part of learning Rust.
+I think it is called "fighting with the borrower".
+After banging my head against the wall for two days I still don't manage to get anything close to compiling.
+But I'm learning stuff!
+I'll skip for now

+### Day 8
+Relatively easy day. `Rust` is so quick that the brutal brute force algorithm works in a snap.
+So why complicating things?
+This is pretty basic coding, but I still manage to have a bug in the formula. 🤦 Thankfully I can easily make `unit tests` in Rust to test each basic functions with basic cases, and I found the error pretty quickly.
+One day where Rust really shines!